-These sort of lighters have many of the above-discussed characteristics, seeing as they’re:
+These lighters have many of the above-discussed characteristics, seeing as they’re:

-- Durable: These lighters are able to withstand any sort of bad weather, like rainstorms and snowstorms with massive precipitations and lots of wind.
+These lighters are able to withstand any sort of bad weather, like rainstorms and snowstorms with massive precipitation and lots of wind.

 - Not cold-resistant because they work on butane, which evaporates at an accelerated pace when temperatures drop too much.